lobral2728/ucb_ml_capstone/README.md

 - Look at hyperameters and tuning, including batch size, image size, unfrozen layers, regularization, and more.
 - Finetuning
 - Packaging for Azure (independent of this assignment).
 [Repo](https://github.com/lobral2728/azureprofileapp)
+- I'm looking forward to the upcoming module that cover CNNs to learn other steps to try.

 #### Outline of project
 - [LoadDataset.ipynb with no output](LoadDataset.ipynb) — dataset ingestion, cleaning, splits, and data quality checks.
 The notebook created in Google Colab does not render in GitHub when there is output in it.
 This notebook shows the code.